awsdocs/amazon-s3-userguide/doc_source/access-control-overview.md

  With the options available to write an access policy, the following questions arise:
 + When should I use which access control method?
 For example, to grant bucket permissions, should I use a bucket policy or bucket ACL?

   I own a bucket and the objects in the bucket\.
-Should I use a resource\-based access policy or an IAM user policy?
+Should I use a resource\-based access policy or an IAM identity\-based policy?

   If I use a resource\-based access policy, should I use a bucket policy or an object ACL to manage object permissions?
 + I own a bucket, but I don't own all of the objects in it\.
 How are access permissions managed for the objects that somebody else owns?